kishalayb18/DevOps/README.md

   - [Docker](#)
   - [Terraform](#)
   - [Jenkins](#)
--
+-  Project Maintainers & Contributors

 ## Topics:
 Each folder here contains a detailed hands-on guide on the specific DevOps tool.
 Visit each folder to learn more.

 ### Kubernetes Deployments
-This [folder](https://github.com/kishalayb18/DevOps/tree/main/k8s-deployment) contains several concepts related to Kubernetes-Deployments
+This [kubernetes folder](https://github.com/kishalayb18/DevOps/tree/main/k8s-deployment) contains several concepts related to Kubernetes-Deployments
-> single container, pv, pvc, taint, tolerance, hpa
+- single container
+- pv, pvc
+- taint, tolerance
+- hpa

 ### Helm
-This [folder](https://github.com/kishalayb18/DevOps/tree/main/helm) have multiple dynamic helm charts that can be leveraged
+This [Helm folder](https://github.com/kishalayb18/DevOps/tree/main/helm) have multiple dynamic helm charts that can be leveraged

 ### Docker
-Several sample Dockerfiles can be found in this [folder](https://github.com/kishalayb18/DevOps/tree/main/docker) which can containerize microservices
+Several sample Dockerfiles can be found in this [docker folder](https://github.com/kishalayb18/DevOps/tree/main/docker) which can containerize microservices

 ### Terraform

 ### Jenkins

 <a name="contributing"></a>
 ## Project Maintainers & Contributors